The Story of Slither: A Micro Tale From The Labs

 • 1 tablespoon of salt per cup

 When all of the boxes had been constructed, I attached the ring and ear posts to the pieces and gave a further clean, then moved on to polishing and cleaning up the edges further.
 I wanted a clean, industrial look with slightly raw edges to still feel like a human made these pieces.
-Part of the beauty of working with metal with your hands, in my opinion, is the subtle differences in-between.
+Part of the beauty of working with metal with your hands, in my opinion, is the subtle differences within and the perfect imperfections.

-I then scuffed up the insides of the boxes, for the smooth application of black india ink, in order to create contrast for when I poured resin in.
+I then scuffed up the insides of the boxes, for the smooth application of black india ink(an ink made from soot, carbon) in order to create a base of contrast for when I poured resin overtop future elements.

-Taking some shed skin from Shai, i tore off pieces and ran them through a laminator to not only make the shed easier to cut, but to add a textural element that just doesn`t happen without.
+Taking some shed skin from Shai that I had collected, i tore apart pieces and ran them through a laminator to not only make the shed easier to cut, but to add a textural element that just doesn`t happen without.
 This is the same process for protecting butterfly and moth wings when you pour resin overtop them, to maintain the colors of the scales.

 Measuring out the boxes, I then cut the laminated shed, dry fitting each and making small adjustments so that the fit would be perfect.